 - Ocean Villa, 20 Olympia Avenue, 42 suites.

 - Edgemont Villa, 909 Pendergast Street, 41 suites.
-These four total 487 suites.
+These five total 487 suites.

 In Vancouver’s West End there are: Westsea Towers, 157 suites; The Chelsea, 40 suites; El Cid, 208 suites; The Horizon, 89 suites; The Martinique, 92 suites; The St. Pierre, 41 suites; The Surfcrest, 160 suites; Lancaster Gate, 44 suites.
 These eight buildings have a total of 831 suites.